Clique and cycle frequencies in a sparse random graph model with overlapping communities: Proofs

 \subsection{Analysis of clique and cycle frequencies}

 The following lemma gives a simpler alternative for the last condition of Theorem \ref{thm:mainvariance}.
-For cycles and cliques, these simpler conditions are also necessary.
+For cycles and cliques, these simpler conditions are also necessary, as the conditions given in $(i)$ and $(ii)$ below correspond to specific edge subsets $E \subset E(R)$.
+This is not true for a general $R$.
+For example, consider a 5-star graph and condition $(i)$ below.
+Then $r = 6$ and $\norm{E} = \abs{E} + 1$ for all non-empty $E$.
+Since there does not exist $E$ such that $\norm{E} = r = 6$ and $\abs{E} = r/2 = 3$, condition $(i)$ becomes superfluous.

 Lemma \ref{lemma:suppim} is analogous to a classical result on uniform integrability, but for joint distributions of two random variables.
-Lemmas \ref{lemma_2_communities}--\ref{lemma:ucycle} give the expressions for clique and cycle probabilities. \begin{lemma} Let $R$ be a graph with $r$ nodes.
+Lemmas \ref{lemma_2_communities}--\ref{lemma:ucycle} give the Bonferroni upper bounds for clique and cycle probabilities. \begin{lemma} Let $R$ be a graph with $r$ nodes.
 Assume that $\pi_n \to \pi$ weakly.
 If either \begin{enumerate}[(i)] \item $r$ is even and

 \item $r$ is odd and

 \end{enumerate} then